-During the year 2018-19, the Govt. of Tripura has sanctioned Rs.4.96 crore for installation of LPG Cooking System in 1967 schools along with the recurring refilling costs of LPG cylinders for 3678 school units.
+As per budgetary provision of the State Government, Rs.4.96 crore has approved for installation of LPG Cooking System in 1641 schools along with the recurring refilling costs of LPG cylinders for 3678 school units.
+Rs.3.27 crore has already released by the State as the refilling costs of cylinders.
+Moreover, Department have taken an initiative for using the CSR for proving LPG in schools.